 - Release of the Final Plan – more than 300 submissions were received during the public consultation period, helping to inform the development of the final Tasmanian Wild Fallow Deer Management Plan.

-- Release of the Implementation Strategy – the Department will prepare an Implementation Strategy outlining the specific timelines, priorities, actions, resourcing requirements and evaluation/reporting processes to ensure that the five-year Plan is delivered.
-The Implementation Strategy will be released within the next 6 months.
+- Release of the Implementation Strategy – the Department prepared an Implementation Strategy outlining the specific timelines, priorities, actions, resourcing requirements and evaluation/reporting processes to ensure that the five-year Plan is delivered.

 Written submissions on the Draft Tasmanian Wild Fallow Deer Management Plan